Marker-Inc-Korea/AutoRAG/docs/source/nodes/retrieval/retrieval.md

    ```

 2. **Speed Threshold**:
-   - **Description**: This optional parameter can be applied to all nodes to ensure that the processing time for a method does not exceed a predefined threshold.
-It is vital for maintaining the efficiency of the system.
+   - **Description**: `speed_threshold` is applied across all nodes, ensuring that any method exceeding the average processing time for a query is not utilized.

 ### Example config.yaml file
 ```yaml